Disability Related Information (Characteristics)

 Description: CVI stands for Cortical Visual Impairment/Cerebral Visual Impairment.
 CVI is a brain-based visual impairment caused by damage to the visual pathways or visual processing areas of the brain.
 Learners struggle with visual attention and visual recognition resulting in a lack of access for understanding the world around them.
 CVI is known to be the leading cause of visual impairment in children in the United States.
 With CVI, the eye’s connection to and in the brain doesn’t work...

-Description: Keeping children and teens healthy and safe is always a top priority.
+Description: CDC HEADS UP - Keeping children and teens healthy and safe is always a top priority.
 Whether you are a parent, youth sports coach, school coach, school professional, or health care provider, this site will help you recognize, respond to, and minimize the risk of concussion or other serious brain injury.
 What is a Concussion?
-Concussion Danger Signs, Concussion Signs and Symptoms, Recovery from a Concussion, Returning to School, Returning to Sports and Activities, Learn More, HEADS UP for Specific Sports,...
+Concussion Danger Signs, Concussion Signs and Symptoms, Recovery from a Concussion, Returning to School, Returning to Sports and Activities, Learn More, HEADS UP for...

 Description: The National Resource Center for Supported Decision-Making (NRC-SDM) builds on and extends the work of Quality Trust's Jenny Hatch Justice Project by bringing together vast and varied partners to ensure that input is obtained from all relevant stakeholder groups including older adults, people with intellectual and developmental disabilities (I/DD), family members, advocates, professionals and providers.
 The NRC-SDM partners bring nationally recognized expertise and leadership on SDM,...